alcatraz627/VueChatAppDemo/README.md

 - State management is done with [VueX](https://vuex.vuejs.org/).
 - [Vue Router](https://router.vuejs.org/) is used to handle the application being on the login screen and the chat screen.

-Although *Vue Material* supports SCSS, plain CSS is used throughout the application.
+Although _Vue Material_ supports SASS/SCSS, plain CSS is used throughout the application.

-The application can be viewed on any device or browser capable of running javascript.
+> The application can be viewed on any device or browser capable of running javascript.

 ### Setup the project
 ```